chipsalliance/t1/readme.md

 ```

 ## Test
 We use [spike](https://github.com/riscv/riscv-isa-sim) for reference model.
-In nix development shell, run with `mill -i tests.smoketest.run --cycles 100` for a single test.
+In nix development shell, run with `mill -i tests.smoketest.run` for a single test.
 The simulator record events of vector register file and memory load store to perform online difftest.
 The simulator use spike to emulate the RISC-V core, which means this vector generator doesn't provide a hart implmentation.

 ## Patches
 <!-- BEGIN-PATCH -->